RichardHerz/dynamic-CO-oxidation/README.md

 On Windows OS, currently, the simulation stacks will open but will *crash* if you click the "start" button.
 See testing below.

 For a Windows standalone version that does run correctly, see www.ReactorLab.net and click the tab "DOWNLOAD" and see the dynamic Catalyst Pellet.
+Updates to the "reactor pellet.rev" stack, when saved with stackFileVersion 2.7, may be able to run with this standalone.

 A simulation with simplified kinetics that has much of the same behavior of this system is the "Dynamic diffusion and reaction in a porous solid catalyst" Web Lab at www.ReactorLab.net and click the tab "WEB LABS."
 This system is also found in the "reaction-diffusion" GitHub Repository at this GitHub site.